sophiaslavovv/SQL-Project-1-/README.md

 ![Runner Data Model](DataM.png)

 Queries:
-#1 Show me runners participated in races between january and february
+#1 Show me runners participated in races between january and february:

 SELECT RunnerFirstName,RunnerLastName
 FROM Runners
 JOIN Race Registration ON Runners.idRunners = Race Registration.idRunners
 JOIN Race ON Race Registration.idRaces = Races.idRaces
 WHERE rDate BETWEEN ‘01-01-2023 AND 02-28-2023’

 -Tracking runners who participated in races during a specific time period can help in monitoring their performance over time.
 Coaches, athletes, and enthusiasts can gain insights into the progress of individual runners by analyzing their race times, improvements, and consistency.

 #2 How many runners does each coach have

 Select CoachFN, CoachLN, COUNT(Runners.idRunners) AS NumberOfRunners FROM Coaches
 JOIN Runners ON Coaches.idCoaches=Runners.idCoaches